 3) Humboldt Redwoods State Park

-Humbolt County, California – If it’s giant redwoods you want to see on your Northern California road trip, look no farther than Humboldt Redwoods State Park.
-Here you’ll find plenty of shady groves to explore and the 31-mile scenic detour beside 101 called the “Avenue of Giants.”
+Humboldt County, California – If it’s giant coast redwoods you want to see on your Northern California road trip, look no farther than Humboldt Redwoods State Park.
+Among the miracles awaiting, you’ll find the Rockefeller Forest — the largest expanse of old growth redwood trees remaining on the planet!

 For more information about Humboldt Redwoods State Park, including details about camping in the park, click here.